"No! What ARE you kidses? Look at you! With those ears and those tails... That's not normal! I mean what ARE you?"

 - Plue from Rave Master/Groove Adventure Rave.
 He's something like a snowman crossed with a dog.
 The theme song identifies him as a "carrot-nosed" dog.
 You know it was thought up when the creators were high if even they don't know what he is.

 - In Fairy Tail, from the same writer of Rave Master, Plue is the Canis Minor Zodiac summon.
-What this means is debatable, since nobody but himself and the summon system believes he's a dog, and he doesn't even trigger the caniphobia of the blue-furred, tuft-tailed, flat-toothed, oft-bipedal winged cat.
+What this means is debatable, since nobody but himself and the summon system believes he's a dog, and he doesn't even trigger the caniphobia of Happy.
+Happy himself falls into this trope, being a blue-furred, tuft-tailed, flat-toothed, oft-bipedal winged cat.

 - Chiyo's dad in Azumanga Daioh, who looks like an elongated, vaguely anthropomorphic cat, most likely pulled from an in-show plush toy by Sakaki's cuteness-obsessed mind.

 - Played with in Revolutionary Girl Utena, Chu-Chu the monkey resembles a cartoon mouse but seems otherwise like a regular monkey, so fans assume he's some kind of marmoset/tariser/lemur thing, despite not looking quite like that either.
-Utena rightly points out ChuuChuu as a name would make him sound too much like a mouse.
+Utena rightly points out Chu-Chu as a name makes him sound too much like a mouse, due to that being the Japanese onomatopoeia for a mouse's squeaks.

 - Many Digimon are cleary examples of this trope in action.
 There's some who look like animals or plants◊, there's some who look like humans◊, some who look like objects or machines◊ and we have stuff like these.◊

 - Kyubey from Puella Magi Madoka Magica has a tail like a ferret or fox, but a head more like that of a cat, only with an extra pair of ears.
-According to Word Of God, he was designed without any real animal in mind.
+According to Word of God, he was designed without any real animal in mind.
+He's actually an alien, so it's probably a moot point anyway.

 - Q-chan from Pet Shop of Horrors is some sort of rabbit-devil creature with a cream-coloured pear-shaped body and rabbit ears, little white horns, black bat wings, a black devil tail, and black duck feet.
 No-one ever really asks what he is.